The Korea-U.S. Youth Soccer Alliance: A Day of Unity and Learning

-KORAM FC and GS Futsal conducted a unique culture exchange at Area IV on May 11, 2024.
+Chilgok-gun, South Korea – KORAM FC and GS Futsal conducted a unique culture exchange at Area IV on May 11, 2024.
 The purpose of this event is to bring different cultures together to understand one another through sports, history and food.
-(Photo by Molly Haeden, President of KORAM FC)
+It provided an opportunity for players to connect with their peers.
+This was made possible through an invitation extended by Pyon Song-Won at a recent tournament in Dan Yang.
+Pyon was enthusiastic about the chance for an American team to spend the day with his son's soccer club, GS Futsal.

+KORAM FC, a competitive soccer league, serves military-affiliated children aged 5-18 at Humphreys and Osan.
+Established in Yongsan in 2009 and later moved to Humphreys in 2017, the league holds practices on base twice weekly and participates in tournaments and friendly matches.

+Molly Hayden, President of KORAM FC, highlighted the wider importance of such events.
+"You can gain invaluable insights by observing how people from different cultures approach various activities,” said Molly.
+“With soccer, witnessing the discipline and teamwork displayed by the Korean players offers a powerful example for our own players.
+Despite the transient nature of our youth due to military life, incorporating this dedication and teamwork fosters a sense of unity and purpose that reflects both on and off the field."

 |Date Taken: